 Painter Tom Knechtel in his Mar Vista studio.
 (Barbara Davidson / Los Angeles Times) ARTIST PROFILE 'The Vermeer of Los Angeles'?
 Slow-art champion Tom Knechtel lets us in the studio By Carolina A. Miranda September 16, 2016 In an art world that spins ever faster, Tom...read more

 Mira Schor's "Power" Figures CRITIC'S PICK Mira Schor By Andy Campbell September, 2016 Both writing about and painting language have been hallmarks of Mira Schor’s inventive practice for decades.
-Her latest solo show provides an opportunity to grasp the depth of this...read more
+Her latest solo show provides an opportunity to grasp the depth of...read more

 TWO COATS OF PAINTInterview: Timothy Nolan and his public art project at LAXBy Sharon ButlerAugust 3, 2016If you find yourself in Terminal 7 at the Los Angeles International Airport, you can’t miss Timothy Nolan’s new public art project, a series of large-scale...read more

 REVIEWCB1 GALLERY: SUSAN SILASBy Max King CapJune 30, 2016There is a feud taking place at CB1 Gallery; it sets in conflict the looking-glass and the hour-glass—our waning but resistant vigor versus our inexorable putrefaction.
 In her exhibition, revealingly titled in...read more